TobikoData/sqlmesh/docs/guides/scheduling.md

 ## Built-in scheduler

-SQLMesh comes with the built-in scheduler implementation which can be used to schedule model evaluation without requiring any additional tools or dependencies.
+SQLMesh comes with a built-in scheduler implementation which can be used to schedule model evaluation without requiring any additional tools or dependencies.

-In order to perform model evaluation using the built-in scheduler simply run the following command:
+In order to perform model evaluation using the built-in scheduler, simply run the following command:
 ```bash
 sqlmesh run
 ```